Bruno Mars at Park MGM: Reception

 The residency was met with positive reviews from critics.
 Mike Weatherford from Las Vegas Review-Journal, while reviewing Mars' 2017 New Years concert, commented: "If the casinos could genetically engineer the perfect entertainment machine, Mars is it."
 Weatherford gave the show an A rating.
 Writing for the same publication, John Katsilometes dubbed the performance "extraordinary" and "classic".
 When reviewing Mars and Usher's show, Katsilometes wrote that these two kings "won the hand and rocked the house at Dolby Live at Park MGM".
 Las Vegas Weeklys Brock Radke noted that "the modern age of Vegas entertainment hasn't had a hotter, more relevant regular than Bruno Mars".
 Genevie Durano witting for Las Vegas Magazine praised the residency, "When Bruno Mars takes the stage at Dolby Live at Park MGM, something electric happens", she added "His presence does the heavy lifting, whether he's behind the drum kit, leading synchronized steps with his horn section or slowing the room down with a stripped-back ballad".

 As of August 27, 2021, Billboard's Boxscore reported that Mars grossed $53.2 million and sold 201,000 tickets after playing 41 shows.
 The ten shows played between July and August 2021 had the highest per-show gross, per-show attendance, and per-ticket price out of the entire residency.
 The shows in July were sold out in minutes.
 In late September, his theater residency was the highest-grossing in the MGM franchise at $56.2 million.
 In late 2021, Billboard's Boxscore reported that Mars had the top R&B/hip-hop tour of the year, as well as the top-earning residency of 2021 with $24.4 million and 240,000 tickets sold that year.
-The residency won Top R&B Tour at the 2022 Billboard Music Awards.
 As of December 2024, the residency's Las Vegas shows have grossed $124.5 million from a total 410,000 tickets sold.